KxSystems/docs/docs/ml/toolkit/utilities/preproc.md

 16:50 7  5  3     2000   1    4    1     1    0    0    0
 13:50 4  5  4     2000   1    5    1     1    0    0    0
 ```

+!!! warning "`.ml.timesplit` deprecated"
+    The above function was previously defined as `.ml.timesplit`.
+    It is still callable but will be deprecated after version 3.0.